oehrlis/docker-oudsm/README.md

 # Oracle Unified Directory on Docker

+**NOTE** This repository has been merged with [docker-oud](https://github.com/oehrlis/docker-oud) and is currently just keepd as reference.

 Docker image for a collocated Unified Directory 12.2.1.3 setup with Oracle Fusion Middleware Infrastructure 12.2.1.3